FirmwGuy/CEP/docs/L0_KERNEL/topics/DEVELOPER-HANDBOOK.md

 Use it whenever you are onboarding a teammate or jumping back into kernel code after a break: it points to the right files, the support docs to reread, and the build/test rituals that prevent regressions.

 ## Technical Details

+This section spells out the conventions, helper macros, and review requirements you should follow while authoring kernel patches so contributions stay consistent with the existing codebase.
 ### Scope at a Glance
 - Hands-on guidance for implementing and extending CEP Layer 0 (Kernel) and preparing for Layers 1–2.
 - Focus on `cep_cell.*` as the foundation; enzyme/heartbeat modules appear only when absolutely required.